-The Investor Relations Officer of Corticeira Amorim has the following responsibilities:
+$The Investor\,Relations\,Officer\,of\,Corticeira\,Amorim\,has\,the\,following\,responsibilities:$

-- Regular publication of the Company's operation performance evaluation reviews and financial results, including co-ordination and preparation of their twiceyearly public presentation delivered at the Company's registered office (either in person or via conference call); - Disclosure of privileged information; - Disclosure of information on qualifying interests; - Receipt and centralisation of all questions and queries raised by investors and answers to such questions; - Participation in conferences, roadshows and meetings with investors and analysts.
+- Regular publication of the Company's operation performance evaluation reviews and financial results, including co-ordination and preparation of their annual public presentation delivered at the Company's registered office (either in person or via conference call); - · Disclosure of privileged information; - $\bullet \quad {\sf Disclosure} \, of information \, on \, qualifying \, interests; \\$ - Receipt and centralisation of all questions and queries raised by investors and answers to such questions; - Participation in conferences, roadshows and meetings with investors and analysts.

-The following measures conducted in 2021 in the context of contact with investors are especially noteworthy:
+The following measures carried out in 2022 in the context of contact with investors are especially noteworthy:

-- Presentation of annual and biannual business activity and results via audio-conferencing, thereby promoting interaction in the disclosure of that information; - One-on-one meetings with investors and financial analysts; - Participation in road shows, both in Portugal and abroad; - Conducting conference calls and video conferences with investors: - Participation in conferences, both in Portugal and in the main European financial centres, by virtual means.
+- Presentation of annual and biannual business activity and results via audio-conferencing, thereby promoting interaction in the disclosure of that information; - One-on-one meetings with investors and financial analysts; - Participation in road shows, both in Portugal and abroad; - Conducting conference calls and video conferences with investors: - Participation in conferences, both in Portugal and in the main European financial centres, carried out in an inperson and/or virtual format.

-The management team, whenever possible and appropriate, engaged in the actions described above, both those of Corticeira Amorim and of the various Business Units.
+The management team, whenever possible and appropriate, were involved in the actions described above, both those of Corticeira Amorim and of the various Business Units.